-Callahan and other content marketing professionals recommend these practices to improve the prestige of listicles – and write list articles that increase website traffic.
+Content marketing professionals recommend these practices to improve the quality and acceptance of listicles – and create list articles that increase website traffic.

-Shorter list items.
-Shorter lists perform better than longer ones for B2B content, according to a BuzzSumo analysis of more than 50,000 B2B list articles.
-The most popular number in list articles is five.
+Beware of long lists.
 After years of listicle click-bait, readers now correctly suspect the “101 Ways to …” post will probably offer little valuable information.
-Fewer articles with fewer lists but more depth, insights and research will gain more respect.
+Articles with fewer listed items but more depth, specific insights and research gain more engagement and respect.

 Stick to your expertise.
 Researching subjects outside your bailiwick can consume an inordinate amount of time.
 Instead rely on your internal expertise as much as possible, while adding in enough outside context for credibility, Callahan advises.

 Avoid click-bait headlines.
-A clickbait headline that stakes unrealistic claims or promises something that the article does not deliver will annoy readers.
+A clickbait headline that pronounces an unrealistic claim or promises something that the article does not deliver annoys readers.
 Consider: “36 Inventions You Won’t Believe Exist” or “13 Tips to Solve Any Problem for Good.”

 “As long as you stay away from making bold claims which are completely (or even mostly) impossible to meet, you should be fine,” says Ben Mulholland at Process.St.
 “That is, as long as any claims you make are actually met within the body of the article.”